It was a peaceful morning. I was flying to Chicago for a business trip, so I had eagerly anticipated the arrival of September 11, 2001.

 Nearly twenty years have passed since that fateful day and America has changed, just as I knew it would.
 Ours has become a security-focused world.
 There was a time when my children could walk to the gate with me at the airport to say goodbye and watch my plane take off.
 That all ended with the September 11 attacks.

 Since that time, America has fought the “War on Terror” around the world as key leaders of terrorist groups have been smoked out of their holes.
-This effort has transcended three presidential administrations – the highlight being the finding and killing of 9/11 mastermind, Osama bin Laden.
+This effort has transcended three presidential administrations – the highlight being the finding and killing of 9/11 mastermind, Osama bin Laden in 2011.

 This effort has been both praised and condemned by people around the world.
 Some see these operations as American police actions, protecting the world from terror, while others see it as American aggression or colonialism, imposing western ideology on the world.